Accor Arena: Sports

-On January 24, 2020, it hosted an NBA regular season game between the Milwaukee Bucks and Charlotte Hornets, who would be represented by Frenchman Nicolas Batum.
-The Chicago Bulls beat the Detroit Pistons 126–108 at the arena on January 19, 2023, during the 2022–23 NBA season.
-The 2023–24 NBA season saw the Cleveland Cavaliers defeat the Brooklyn Nets 111–102 at the arena on January 11, 2024.
+On 24 January 2020, it hosted an NBA regular season game between the Milwaukee Bucks and Charlotte Hornets, who would be represented by Frenchman Nicolas Batum.
+The Chicago Bulls beat the Detroit Pistons 126–108 at the arena on 19 January 2023, during the 2022–23 NBA season.
+The 2023–24 NBA season saw the Cleveland Cavaliers defeat the Brooklyn Nets 111–102 at the arena on 11 January 2024.
 The 2024–25 NBA season saw two games between the Indiana Pacers and San Antonio Spurs on January 23 and 25, with the games coming after the Spurs signed French star Victor Wembanyama.
+The 2026–27 NBA season will once again see the San Antonio Spurs return on 14 January 2027 to face the New Orleans Pelicans.

+Paris Basketball also host some occasional LNB Élite and EuroLeague games if Adidas Arena is unavailable to use due to other sporting events and entertainment events.

 The arena hosted France's first UFC event on 3 September 2022, for UFC Fight Night: Gane vs. Tuivasa.
 UFC returned to the arena on 2 September 2023 for UFC Fight Night: Gane vs. Spivac.
 The promotion returned to the arena in 2024 for UFC Fight Night: Moicano vs. Saint Denis.
 The UFC returned to Accor Arena for the fourth straight year to host UFC Fight Night: Imavov vs. Borralho in 2025.